lamini-ai/lamini-ai.github.io/docs/inference/quick_start.md

 <details>
 <summary>Expected Output</summary>
     ```
-    {
-        'Response': "Ahoy, matey!
+    {'Response': "Ahoy, matey!
 I be doin' just fine, thank ye for askin'!
 Me and me crew have been sailin' the seven seas, plunderin' the riches and singin' sea shanties 'round the campfire.
 The sun be shinin' bright, the wind be blowin' strong, and me trusty cutlass be by me side.
 What more could a pirate ask for, eh?
-Arrr"
-    }
+Arrr"}
     ```
 </details>